 Leveraging more than 50 years of rocket engine and space power experience, Aerojet Rocketdyne designs and develops advanced technology power systems for a wide variety of space applications.
 We focus on increasing efficiency and power density, lowering cost, reducing environmental impact, and delivering greater sustainability of both our customers’ and our planet’s resources.

 Aerojet Rocketdyne power systems currently power the International Space Station as well as the Curiosity Rover on Mars.
-They will also power Sierra Nevada’s Dream Chaser Spacecraft and the 2020 Mars Rover.
+They will also power Sierra Nevada’s Dream Chaser Spacecraft and the Mars Perseverance Rover.

 AR Power Systems and Solutions include:

 - Multi-Mission Radioisotope Thermoelectric Generator (MMRTG)

 - Lithium Ion Batteries (Li-ION)

 - Electric Power Systems